The Bankrate promise

 You may find other players in sports betting, though they may have other larger businesses.

-For example, the Walt Disney Company has investigated sports betting, thinking how it might be able to leverage its own ESPN brand.
-However, if the company decided to go that route, sports betting would be a small part of a larger diversified company.
+For example, the Walt Disney Company (DIS) has launched its own sports betting app in an effort to leverage its ESPN brand.
+However, sports betting is a small part of the larger diversified company.
 Privately owned media company Yahoo also offers bettors a Yahoo-branded sportsbook powered by BetMGM, leveraging its position in fantasy sports.
 Still, you wouldn’t likely get the same “bang for your buck” from these types of companies compared to the available “pure play” opportunities in betting.

 2. Gaming companies